Mine-Dimensions/the-spamton-quote-database/README.md

   - **Subsequent Reads**
     - TAKE THE DEAL YOU LITTLE \[Piggy\]
   - **\[DON'T TAKE THE DEAL\]**
-    - ICE, THAT'S THE TV SHOW WHERE THE PEOPLE WHO DON'T TAKE THE DEAL GET FILLED WITH BULLETS FIRED FROM THE HOST'S MOUTH!!!
+    - THE CHARLIE KIRK SHOW, THAT'S THE TV SHOW WHERE THE PEOPLE WHO DON'T TAKE THE DEAL GET FILLED WITH BULLETS FIRED INTO THE HOST'S MOUTH!!!
   - **\[TAKE DEAL\]**
     - NOW THAT'S WHAT I'M TALKING AB04T!
 YOU GOT \[Neck\] KID!!
 THAT's \[\[Discomfort And Homosexual Pain\]\] IN MY \[\[Neck\]\]!!